INF 385T - Special Topics in Information Science: Virtual Environments

 May be repeated for credit when the topics vary.

-Virtual environments have become an integral component of people’s everyday lives for multiple uses such as socializing, learning, and behavior change.
+Topic Description: Virtual environments have become an integral component of people’s everyday lives for multiple uses such as socializing, learning, and behavior change.
 The focus of the course is to examine people’s social and psychological experiences of

 virtual environments, such as in virtual reality.
 Through the course students will learn about the research behind people’s experiences of virtual environments.
 The course includes finding and presenting research in the field, examining the intersection